 The Felix process takes less than five minutes, compared with 30 to 40 minutes for the lab techniques.

-It is based on a membrane to sort quality by size and electrical separation - the good sperm has a negative charge.
+The Felix method is based on a membrane to sort quality by size and electrical separation - the good sperm has a negative charge.